jeantimex/generator-react-webpack-scaffold/README.md

 ![Demo](http://jinandsu.net/generator-react-webpack-scaffold/command.png)

 That's it!
-Now you have a fully functional React project with the following features:
+Now you have a fully functional React project.

+##Features

+The scaffolded project has the following features:

 - [React](https://facebook.github.io/react/)
 - [Webpack](https://webpack.github.io/) and Webpack dev server